Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 To get account information, such as user name, display name, domain name, and email ID:

-1. Use the `GetAccountsCount()` method of the [Tizen.Account.AccountManager.AccountService](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to get the total number of records in the account database.
+1. Use the `GetAccountsCount()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to get the total number of records in the account database.

     To get individual records, use the `GetAccountsAsync()` method, which iterates through all the records and invokes an event handler for each account.

-    ```
+    ```csharp
     int total_count = AccountService.GetAccountsCount();
     IEnumerable<Account> accounts = AccountService.GetAccountsAsync();
     ```

-2. To get more details, use the `AccountId`, `UserName`, `DisplayName`, and `IconPath` properties of the [Tizen.Account.AccountManager.Account](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class instance returned in the event handler:
+2. To get more details, use the `AccountId`, `UserName`, `DisplayName`, and `IconPath` properties of the [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) class instance returned in the event handler:

-    ```
+    ```csharp
     Account account = Account.CreateAccount();

     /// Get the account ID